dotnet/csharplang/proposals/low-level-struct-improvements.md

     static RS CreateRS([RefFieldEscapes] ref int p1, ref int p2)
     {
         // Okay: The RS argument `p1' lines up with a [RefFieldsEscape] argument
-        // but it is also a [RefFieldsEscape] parameter hence the return of the constructor
+        // but it is also a [RefFieldsEscape] parameter hence it contributes a safe-to-escape of
-        // is safe-to-escape to the calling method (rule 1 above) return new RS(ref p1);
+        // calling method (rule 1.1 above)
+        return new RS(ref p1);

         // Okay: This is a known heap value hence it is safe-to-escape to the calling
-        // method (rule 2 above)
+        // method (rule 1.2 above)
         return new RS(new int[1]);

         // Error: This is the same analysis as above but in this case `p2` is not
-        // [RefFieldsEscape] hence the return of the constructor is safe-to-escape to
+        // [RefFieldsEscape] hence it contributes safe-to-escape of current method
-        // the current method (rule 3 above) return new RS(ref p2);
+        // (rule 1.3 above)
+        return new RS(ref p2);

-        // Error: This is the same analysis as above and once again by rule 3 is
+        // Error: This is the same analysis as above and once again by rule 1.3 is
         // only safe-to-escape to the current method int local = 42;
         return new RS(ref local);

-        // Okay: The RS(int[]) constructor has no arguments marked as `[RefFieldsEscape]`
-        // hence arguments have their original safe-to-escape scope and this is
-        // safe-to-escape to the calling method
-        return new RS(new int[1]);
     }
 }
 ```